Today is the day of grace!

 We want to reach more people with the gospel.
 This goal has been supported by various outreach activities over the years.
 Our church is active in the mission work: especially the Finnish-speaking congregation collects funds for a Christian School in India as well as for Christian summer camps and Christmas parties held in the Vepsian villages in north western Russia (Vepsian is a Finno-Ugric language spoken as mother tongue by less than 10 000 people today).
 Two or three times a year we organize bazaars for mission.
 Besides, our volunteers run a charity shop in the church basement.
 The shop is usually open on Saturday afternoons from noon to 3 pm.

-The English-speaking group has started to support mission work in Thailand: on Sunday 26th April 2015, Axel Barbette and Peter Willis from the Pori Methodist Church visited our English service, telling about the H2O work among Burmese refugees in Thailand.
+The English-speaking group started to support mission work in Thailand in 2015, after Axel Barbette and Peter Willis from the Pori Methodist Church had visited our English service, telling about the H2O work among Burmese refugees in Thailand.
 For more information, please check the H20 website.

 Today (2016) there are altogether 11 Finnish Methodist congregations in Finland (see a list here) and 14 Swedish-speaking congregations. (click here).
 Both the Finnish and the Swedish Methodist Churches in Finland have they own, separate organisations, but both are part of the world-wide United Methodist Church.
 They both belong to the UMC Nordic & Baltic Episcopal Area.
 The nearest Swedish-speaking Methodist congregation is situated in the Töölö quarter of Helsinki.
 In addition, a Russian Methodist congregation was founded in the Helsinki Metropolitan Area in 2013.